zerohd4869/zerohd4869.github.io/_pages/about.md

 I am currently a Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of **Prof. Songlin Hu**.
 My research interests include natural language processing and machine learning, with a recent focus on representation learning theory, sentiment analysis, and trustworthy large language models.
 I achieved first place in four tasks at the SemEval competitions and received the Best System Award at SemEval-2023 in Task 12.

-Previously, I completed my master's degree in Software Engineering from National Computer System Engineering Research Institute of China and my bachelor's degree in Physics from Shenzhen University.
-I have also worked as a NLP researcher at China Electronics and Ping An of China before starting my PhD.

 # Research Interests
 - **Representation Learning for NLP**
   - Learning theory & principle, generalization, robustness, transferability.
 - **Sentiment Analysis**
   - Sentiment classification, emotion recognition, dimensional emotion analysis.
 - **Trustworthy Large Language Models**
-  - LLM-generated content moderation, hallucination mitigation.
+  - LLM-generated content moderation, LLM hallucination mitigation.

 # 🔥 News
 - *May 2024*: 🎉 One paper is accepted to ACL 2024 main conference.